buzinas/tslint-eslint-rules/src/docs/rules/terIndentRule.md

                          indentation level, or the string `"first"` indicating that all parameters of the declaration must be aligned with the first parameter.
       * `"body"` (default: 1) enforces indentation level for the body of a function expression.
+  * `"CallExpression"` takes an object to define rules for function call expressions.
+      * `"arguments"` (off by default) enforces indentation level for arguments in a call expression.
+This can either be a number indicating indentation level, or the string `"first"` indicating that all arguments of the expression must be aligned with the first argument.

 #### Examples